Wills, Trusts and IRA Beneficiaries: How does it all work?

 How do wills work?

-A will is a document that outlines your wishes for your family, friends, and distribution of your assets upon your death.
+A will is a document that outlines your wishes for your family, and friends, and the distribution of your assets upon your death.
 You can outline who you want to receive certain assets and keep assets away from those you don’t want to receive assets.
 Wills are important because they can determine who should care for your children if you were to pass away.
 Without this disclosure, the courts will decide.
 It is important to note that a will gives your final requests to the probate court to ensure that your wishes are followed through upon.

-There are many websites that advertise building your own will, however, at Wiser we recommended utilizing a trust and estate planning attorney to draft your will.
+There are many websites that advertise building your own will, however, at Wiser, we recommend utilizing a trust and estate planning attorney to draft your will.
 They can also serve to help you find a notary or witnesses for your signature on the document.
-Some states do not require a notary, but it is a good idea to pursue notarizing your will anyways.
+Some states do not require a notary, but it is a good idea to pursue notarizing your will anyway.
 Wills are essentially your time to give a physical piece of yourself to those whom you love.
-Preparing a will gives probate court the leverage it needs to complete your final requests.
+Preparing a will gives the probate court the leverage it needs to complete your final requests.
 If you do not prepare a will, it often leaves the distribution of assets in the hands of judges or state officials which can lead to family dissension.

 How do trusts work?

 There are different kinds of trusts that provide different benefits.
 A living trust is for while the trustor is alive to allow the beneficiary to use and benefit from the trust during the trustor’s lifetime.
 These will then be transferred upon death.
-A revocable and irrevocable trust are two main categories of trusts.
+A revocable and irrevocable trust are two main categories of trust.
 Revocable means it can be changed or dissolved by the trustor during their lifetime, whereas an irrevocable trust cannot be adjusted once the trust has been formed.
 An irrevocable trust can shelter assets and income so that someone can qualify for Medicaid and can shelter one’s assets from lawsuits.
-Each carry their own benefits and burdens, ultimately it is your decision to decide which is the best for you.
+Each carries its own benefits and burdens, ultimately it is your decision to decide which is the best for you.